Adinaadd27/Proiect-Practic-Testare-Manuala/README.md

 **Roles asigned to the project and persons allocated**

 - Project manager - Andrei Popescu
-- Product owner - Madalina Ionescu
+- Product owner - Madalina Gheorghe
-- Software developer - Gabriela Tomescu
+- Software developer - Gabriel Tomescu
-- QA Engineer - Iulia Albu
+- QA Engineer - Adina Anghel

 **1.1.2 Entry criteria defined**

 - functional specifications are defined
 - roles needed for the project are allocated
 - initial project risks were detected and mitigated
+- test schedule is prepared.
+- testing environment is up and running.
+- test data should be available to cover the different scenarios and use cases that will be tested.

 **1.1.3 Exit criteria defined**